-Laura Petri was an officer of Frälsningsarmén (the Swedish Salvation Army).
+Laura Petri was an officer of Frälsningsarmén (the Salvation Army in Sweden).
 She was also a researcher and an author on the subject of church history.

 Laura Petri’s reaction to this decision remains unknown.
 By 1922 she was in Tübingen undertaking further studies, and four years after her failed attempt at Lund she submitted a new thesis on the founder of the Salvation Army, Catherine Booth.
 This time both her submission and her defence were fully accepted and she was awarded her doctorate.
 Her thesis on Catherine Booth was one of the first researched works on the movement’s founder.
 The fact that Laura Petri opted to write about Catherine and not William Booth implies that Laura was making a point about Catherine Booth’s significance for the history of the Salvation Army, in general, but also for the role of women within that movement.

 Laura Petri was an active member of the Salvation Army for many years.
 Even after she had resigned from operational duties she carried on studying and writing about the organisation, particularly about its prominent female leaders.
 In addition to her thesis on Catherine Booth, Laura Petri also wrote a biography of Hanna Ouchterlony, the founder of the Salvation Army in Sweden.
 Both of these books can be seen as classics in their field.
 Laura Petri also wrote a book on John Wesley and another about Ignatius of Loyola.
 She also maintained her activism on behalf of social outcasts.
 She returned to her hometown of Halmstad in 1925, where she settled permanently, and toward the end of her life she opened a home for the elderly, Västersol.
 The activism she had once enjoyed within the Salvation Army left its mark on her for the rest of her life.

 Laura Petri died in 1959 as the result of a car accident.